The case for 4-bit precision: k-bit Inference Scaling Laws: Introduction

 Beyond this, we analyze which quantization methods improve and which degrade bit-level scaling.
 We find that none of the quantization methods we test improve scaling behavior for 6 to 8-bit precision.
 For 4-bit precision, data types and a small quantization block size are the best ways to enhance bit-level scaling trends.
 We find that quantile quantization and floating point data types are the most effective, while integer and dynamic exponent data types generally yield worse scaling trends.
 For most 4-bit models, a block size between 64 to 128 is optimal in our study.

-From these results, we can make straightforward {\bf recommendations for using quantized models for inference}: always use 4-bit models with a small block size and with a float or quantile quantization data type.
+From our results, we can make straightforward {\bf recommendations for using zero-shot quantized models for inference}: always use 4-bit models with a small block size and with a float data type.
 If trade-offs in total model bits or predictive performance are desired, keep the precision in 4-bit but vary the number of parameters of the model instead.

 While earlier work has shown that it is possible to significantly improve the predictive performance of quantized models by using outlier-dependent quantization \citep{dettmers2022llm,xiao2022smoothquant}, we show that this is not effective for bit-level scaling.
-In particular, we analyze instabilities in 3-bit OPT and Pythia models and show that while these models can be stabilized through outlier-dependent quantization, this does not improve bit-level scaling compared to 4-bit precision.
-Overall, these findings suggest that the most promising directions to improve bit-level scaling laws are to develop new data types and techniques that quantize outliers with high precision without requiring a significant amount of additional bits.
+In particular, we analyze instabilities in 3-bit OPT and Pythia models and show that while these models can be stabilized through an outlier-dependent quantization which we term {\it proxy quantization}, this does not improve bit-level scaling compared to 4-bit precision.
+On the other hand, we highlight that one-shot quantization methods, that is, methods that optimize the quantization through a single mini-batch of data, potentially could be scaled to be bit-efficient below the 4-bit level.
+Overall, these findings suggest that the most promising directions to improve zero-shot bit-level scaling laws are to develop new data types and techniques that quantize outliers with high precision without requiring a significant amount of additional bits.
+We also highlight the potential for one-shot quantization methods as a way towards low-bit transformers if combined with our insights.